a-dog-and-a-lobster/dog-and-lobster-jekyll/docs/_posts/2022-11-01-short-hair-girl.md

 ---

 Hey short hair girl\
-can you please walk closer\
+Can you please walk closer\
 Let me take another look at the ring on your\
-Left index finger and your right earring\
+Right index finger and your left earring\
 Your body reminds me of the waves from the Charles River\
 Your laugher is the Northeast mellow wind\
 I remeber your slightly frowning eyebrows\